mohitpai/journey-optimizer.en/help/using/offers/api-reference/decisions-api/deliver-offers.md

 level: Experienced
 exl-id: 692d0aae-6fa1-40b8-a35f-9845d78317a3
 ---
-# Deliver offers using the Decisions API
+# Deliver offers using the Decisions API {#deliver-offers-using-decisions-api}

 With Decision Management, you can create and deliver end-user personalized offer experiences, across channels and applications using business logic and decision rules.
 An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.